CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/simulation/pathA_short_sim/notes/pathA_routing_to_meaning.md

 It is a **snapshot** of the present conceptual state, intended to be refined and polished later.

+For meaning it is correct to say that Path A TS demonstrates that **"Meaning emerges from objects' relational structure."** This is more correct than to say, Path A TS shows that "Meaning is emergent from the relational structure of objects." since the word "is" noun-ifies or objectifies meaning and the prior statement verbalizes meaning.

 ---

 ## 2. Structural basis (geometry recap)